New Mexico State University Alamogordo

 New Mexico State University Alamogordo (NMSU-A) is a public community college in Alamogordo, New Mexico.
-It is a branch campus of New Mexico State University at Las Cruces and is accredited by North Central Association of Colleges and Schools.
+It is a branch campus of New Mexico State University at Las Cruces and is accredited by Higher Learning Commission.

+The Tays Center, a 1,400-seat indoor arena, is home to the New Mexico State University - Alamogordo basketball team.
+It is also used for concerts, conventions, trade shows, graduation ceremonies, and other special events.

 History

-New Mexico State University Alamogordo was established in 1958 and classes were held at night on the Alamogordo High School campus.
-The main purpose of the post-secondary educational venture was to serve the military and civilian personnel at Holloman Air Force Base (HAFB), as well as students from the local nonmilitary population.
-The service area of the school includes HAFB, White Sands Missile Range, the Mescalero Apache Reservation, and approximately twenty villages and towns.
+New Mexico State University at Alamogordo (NMSU-A) is situated in the foothills, at the base of the Sacramento Mountains.
+This vantage point overlooks the city of Alamogordo and the Tularosa Basin.
+The service area of the school includes Holloman Air Force Base (HAFB), White Sands Missile Range, and stretches beyond the view to include the Mescalero Apache Reservation and approximately twenty villages and towns.

-Curriculum
+Academics

 The community college offers certificate and associate degrees.
 The college has a transfer articulation agreement with New Mexico State University in Las Cruces for NMSU-A students who plan to pursue bachelor's degrees.